masonorsak/HackAI_HumanDetector/README.md

 Using a Haar cascade trained using thousands of images and OpenCV, this project can detect humans from a live video feed.

 ## How To Run
+Note: while almost all (see note below) files and folders needed for the creation of this project were included here, only HumanDetector.py and HumanHaar.xml are needed for the program to run.

 Ensure you have [Python 3](https://www.python.org/download/releases/3.0/) and [OpenCV](https://opencv.org/) installed on your windows system.
 Download or clone the source code and navigate to the source code location in your terminal.
 Then simply run the program by envoking the HumanDetector.py file like so:
 ```
 cd C:\Users\Mason\Desktop\UTD Spring 2021\HackAI